 The accreditation process involves a lengthy self-study based on established standards, and a three-day school visitation by educators from CAIS and WASC.
 Schools worthy of accreditation are given a one year, three year, or six year accreditation depending on the strength and quality of the school's finances, instructional program, and culture.
-Westerly is proud to have most recently received a six year accreditation from its last accreditation process in the 15-16 school year.
+Westerly is proud to have most recently received a six year accreditation process in the 2015-16 school year.
 Our affiliation is with the network of 225 independent schools in California and then with the 1500 independent schools nationwide.